Lisp-Stat/documentation/content/en/docs/Tasks/subset/sql.md

 ## Overview {#Overview}

-`sqldf` is a library for querying data in a lisp `data-frame` using SQL, optimised for memory consumption.
-Any query that can be done in SQL can also be done in the API, but since SQL is widely known, many developers find it more convenient to use SQL.
+`sqldf` is a library for querying data in a `data-frame` using SQL, optimised for memory consumption.
+Any query that can be done in SQL can also be done in the API, but since SQL is widely known, many developers find it more convenient to use.

 To use SQL to query a data frame, the developer uses the `sqldf` function, using the data frame name (converted to SQL identifier